Jim Russo (baseball scout): Frank Robinson trade

+Other significant trades

-He also was pivotal in the Orioles trading for Mike Cuellar before the 1969 season.
-Cuellar went on to win the Cy Young Award in his first Orioles season, with a total Orioles record of 143–88, four seasons of over 20 wins, and two seasons with 18 wins.
+Russo also was pivotal in the Orioles trading for Mike Cuellar before the 1969 season (for Blefary, among others).
+Russo had followed Cuellar for three years while Cuellar was pitching for the Houston Astros, and determined he would be an excellent candidate as another left-handed pitcher for the Orioles; even though he was nearly 32-years old.
+Cuellar's pitching style caused batters to hit ground balls, and the Orioles had three gold glove infielders in Brooks Robinson, Mark Belanger and Dave Johnson.
+Cuellar went on to win the Cy Young Award in his first Orioles season (1969), with a total career-Orioles record of 143–88 (1969 to 1976), four seasons of over 20 wins, and two seasons with 18 wins.

 Russo was later involved with bringing pitcher Pat Dobson to the Orioles for the 1971 season.
 The 1971 Orioles are one of only two teams in major league history with four twenty-game winners (Cuellar, Dobson, McNally and Palmer) in a single season, and Russo was a key in the Orioles having each of those four pitchers.
+Other Orioles' trades in which Russo played a significant role included, among others, future Baltimore Orioles Hall of Fame members Lee May, Ken Singleton, Rick Dempsey, Scott McGregor, and Tippy Martinez.